Approximations of countably-infinite linear programs over bounded measure spaces: The linear program and two motivating problems

 \end{itemize} \item the $\rho$-integral of $w$ fulfills a so-called \textit{moment bound}:

 where $c$ is a constant.
 Bounds of this type can be obtained through various analytical and numerical methods.
-For instance, the moment bounds for the applications in this paper can be computed using either Foster-Lyapunov criteria~\cite{Glynn2008,Meyn2009,Meyn1993b,Kuntzthe} or mathematical programming approaches, i.e., linear and/or semidefinite programs~ \cite{Hernandez-Lerma2003,Helmes2001,Kuntzthe,Schwerer1996,Kuntz2017,Sakurai2017,Dowdy2017,Dowdy2018,Ghusinga2017a}. \end{enumerate} When such a function $w$ and constant $c$ are found, the solutions $\rho$ belong to a set constrained by linear equalities and inequalities:
+For instance, the moment bounds for the applications in this paper can be computed using either Foster-Lyapunov criteria~\cite{Glynn2008,Meyn2009,Meyn1993b,Kuntzthe,Kuntz2019a} or mathematical programming approaches, i.e.\ by solving linear or semidefinite programs~ \cite{Hernandez-Lerma2003,Helmes2001,Kuntzthe,Schwerer1996,Kuntz2019,Sakurai2017,Dowdy2017,Dowdy2018,Ghusinga2017a}. \end{enumerate} When such a function $w$ and constant $c$ are found, the solutions $\rho$ belong to a set constrained by linear equalities and inequalities:

-i.e., the feasible set of a linear program with $\mmag{\x}$ decision variables, $\mmag{\x}+1$ equality constraints, and $\mmag{\x}+1$ inequality constraints, where $\mmag{\x}$ is the (possibly infinite) cardinality of $\x$.

-Our aim is to solve linear programs over the set of measures $\mathcal{L}$.
-Specifically, our problems of interest can be stated as follows. \begin{problem}[CILPs over measures satisfying moment bounds] We wish to optimise the $\rho$-integral of any given real-valued function $f:\x \to \r$ over the set of measures $\mathcal{L}$, i.e., to compute the optimal values $l_f, u_f $ in
+Our aim is to solve linear programs {whose feasible set is} $\mathcal{L}$.
+Specifically, our problems of interest can be stated as follows. \begin{problem}[CILPs over measures satisfying moment bounds] We wish to optimise the $\rho$-integral of a given real-valued function $f:\x \to \r$ over the set of measures $\mathcal{L}$, i.e.\ to compute the optimal values $l_f, u_f $ in

 Should they exist, we are also interested in finding optimal points $\rho_*,\rho^*\in\cal{L}$ achieving the optimal values:

 as well as the minimal point $\rho_m\in\cal{L}$ (should it exist): the unique feasible point that is element-wise no greater than all feasible points,